MohammadGhizzi/selenium-scraping/README.md

-# Web Scraper for Watch Data
+# Web Scrapper for Watch Data

 ## Description

 This project is designed to scrape watch data from predefined collection URLs using Selenium and BeautifulSoup.
 The data is then saved into a CSV file and cleaned using Pandas.

-And its a project for Data Engineering bootcamp, ill update the code time to time.
+And it's a project for a Data Engineering bootcamp, I'll update the code from time to time.

 ## Features